cdzombak/nut_influx_connector/README.md

 - `print-usage`: Log energy usage (in watts) to standard error.
 - `ups string`: UPS to read status from, format `upsname[@hostname[:port]]`.
 Required.
 - `ups-nametag string`: Value for the `ups_name` tag in InfluxDB.
 Required.
--`-help`: Print help and exit.
+- `-help`: Print help and exit.
--`-version`: Print version and exit.
+- `-version`: Print version and exit.

 ## Installation